 Today you arrive in the busy seaside town of Katakolon on mainland Greece.

-The town has a long sandy beach within walking distance of the port and plenty of eateries and shops if you want to stay close by.
+The town has a long sandy beach within walking distance of the port and plenty of eateries and shops if you want to stay nearby.

-But we highly recommend visiting Olympia, famous for the ruins of the ancient stadium that is a UNESCO World Heritage Site.
+But we highly recommend visiting Olympia, famous for the ruins of the ancient UNESCO World Heritage Site stadium.
 Explore the ruins, see where the Olympic Games were held for centuries, and visit temples dedicated to Zeus.

 A guided excursion is the best way to visit Olympia.
 With an expert, you’ll understand the significance of what you see.
 It’s a fantastic experience to walk the same track the first Olympians competed on.
 The starting line in marble is still visible.